If you are quite a frequent Internet user, you have heard for sure about HBO’s miniseries – Chernobyl.

 HBO needed people to talk about something else after the disastrous Game of Thrones ending and they nailed it apparently.
 Probably by the time they started the production of Chernobyl, they knew exactly when to air it.

 On 26th April 1986, reactor number four from Chernobyl Nuclear Power Plant exploded.
-Tons of radiations spread all over central and eastern Europe causing some level of radiation poisoning.
+Tons of radiations spread all over central and eastern Europe causing worrying level of radiation poisoning.

 Radiation is considered very dangerous mostly because you can’t see or feel it.
 The radiation poisoning effects can take years to show and you might not even know you were affected.